 Focused biomarker panel targeting brain-derived exosomes and their neurological signature.
 Greater specificity than general inflammatory or structural markers, reducing false positives from systemic injury or other confounding conditions.

 Our biomarker panels have undergone extensive research to validate and establish sensitivity, specificity, and reproducibility across diverse patient populations.
-Ongoing clinical studies continue to expand the evidence base supporting ExoTRAK's utility in concussion, subconcussion, and TBI management.
+Ongoing clinical studies continue to expand the evidence base supporting ConcussionTRAK's utility in concussion, subconcussion, and TBI management.

 Experienced medical/scientific executive with roles spanning CEO, President, CFO, and R&D leadership.
 Former President of Baxter Healthcare's Immunotherapy Division and CEO of genomics startup Celula, Inc.